New Google Update: From 2021, Google Will Seriously Consider Page Experience as a Ranking Factor

 Google has published a developer document in detail to help us understand the page experience but, these metrics will point at providing what user experience means for a webpage.

 - How content performs on the webpage.

 So we can say this page experience update is a combination of the above factors plus a safe browsing penalty.
-Google calls these refinements Core Web Vitals.
+Google update 2021 defines these refinements as Core Web Vitals.

 How important are usability and user experience as ranking factors?

 If we take only search ranking, the user experience will mean how the webpage is designed.
 If it’s okay for most users, it will impact positively on search rankings too.
 If we take page speed for an instance, if the webpage is loading under a second or so, it will be a big advantage.
 But today, most websites load quickly so it won’t be the biggest ranking factor in this update.
 Now will take usability into consideration, it will be an important factor.
 So let’s take some technical points into consideration we’ve learned from this update: Core Web Vitals.

 Core Web Vitals are user-centric, real-world metrics that provide scores on elements of your pages including interactivity, page load time & speed, and the stability of content as it shows up on the page.

 - Largest Contentful Paint (LCP): LCP calculates loading performance.
 In order to produce a better user experience, LCP should happen within 2.5 seconds of when the page starts loading.

 - First Input Delay (FID): FID calculates interactivity.
 Pages should have an FID of less than 100 milliseconds to create a better user experience.